Vishva Hindu Parishad: Controversies

 The Vishva Hindu Parishad has been involved in several controversies.
 This includes violence against minority religious groups as well as scheduled caste/tribe communities.
 The Vishva Hindu Parishad has also faced flak for acts of moral policing.

 In 2002, following the Godhra train burning, VHP demanded a statewide bandh in the state of Gujarat.
 Several VHP leaders were involved in the 2002 Gujarat riots that followed, targeting Muslim communities statewide.

 The VHP leader, Pravin Togadia, was arrested in April 2003 after distributing tridents to Bajrang Dal activists in Ajmer, defying a ban and prohibitory orders.
 He asserted that the coming Assembly polls in the Indian state of Rajasthan would be fought on the issue of tridents and attacked the ruling Indian National Congress Party for "placating" Muslims for electoral gains.
 He expressed satisfaction at the publicity received due to the incident.

-The VHP has been criticised for moral policing against couples celebrating Valentines Day.
-Calling it a western attack on Indian culture, the VHP and Bajrang Dal activists have been accused of threatening and intimidating couples for celebrating Valentines Day.
+The VHP has been criticised for moral policing against couples celebrating Valentine's Day.
+Calling it a western attack on Indian culture, the VHP and Bajrang Dal activists have been accused of threatening and intimidating couples for celebrating Valentine's Day.

 In August 2013, the Vishwa Hindu Parishad came out in support of Asaram, a spiritual leader, after he was arrested for the rape of a minor.
-Ashok Singhal and Pravin Togadia, presidents of Vishwa Hindu Parishad, deemed the arrest to be an attack on Hindu religious sentiments, and along with Akhil Bharatiya Vidyarthi Parishad, the student wing of the ruling party and the Hindu Jagruti Manch, organised violent demonstrations across the country, in protest.
+Ashok Singhal and Pravin Togadia, presidents of Vishwa Hindu Parishad, deemed the arrest to be an attack on Hindu religious sentiments, and along with Akhil Bharatiya Vidyarthi Parishad, the student wing of the RSS, and the Hindu Jagruti Manch organised violent demonstrations across the country, in protest.
 The family of the victim alleged then that they received threats from Asaram's followers and Vishwa Hindu Parishad activists wanting the charges against him dropped, while also intimidating witnesses and eventually murdering them.
 Asaram was convicted in April 2018 and sentenced to life imprisonment on the charges of rape.

 On 2 November 2014, during the Kiss of Love protest against moral policing, members of Bajrang Dal, Shiv Sena, Vishwa Hindu Parishad and many other right wing groups opposed and attacked protestors and threatened to strip protestors for kissing on the streets.
 These opposing groups claimed that public display of affection is against both Indian culture and the law of the land (under section 294 of the Indian Penal Code), though according to the Supreme Court and the Delhi High Court, kissing in public is not a criminal offence.
 Police took many of the Kiss of Love protestors into custody to save their lives, but were blamed for giving a free hand to counter protestors of the right wing groups.